mmw5yw/MadelineW/README.md

 Final Project Quantified Cognition: Option 0

-The Notebook is titled "Option 0 QC" --> can view the output within the Notebook format, but I definitely recommend opening with Colab.
+The Notebook is titled "Option 0 QC" --> you can view the output within the Notebook format, but I definitely recommend opening with Colab.

 The two CSV files must be downloaded to the user's device, to be able to import the data into the code as directed within.